-observe those precepts?"
+When we observe our precepts, may I ask you, with what mind [laughs] do you observe precepts?
+This kind of story is everywhere in Zen koans.
+"With what mind do you [laughs] observe those precepts?"
 This is a kind of tricky [laughs] question.
-With what mind?
-If you say, "With this mind-with this kind of mind I-we observe precepts," then it means your mind is separated from the observation of the precepts.
-Precepts is there, and you are here-your mind is here.
+"With what mind? " If you say, "With this kind of mind I observe precepts," then it means your mind is separated from the observation of the precepts.
+Precepts are there, and your mind is here.
 That is dualistic understanding.
-It is same thing when we-will happen if you practice zazen with your mind.
-Same misunderstanding will happen to you.
+The same thing will happen if you practice zazen with your mind.
+The same misunderstanding will happen to you.

 Zen practice is a practice which happens within your mind [laughs]-within your big mind.
-Precepts observation is the-how our life goes in its true sense.
+Precepts observation is how our life goes in its true sense.
 That is precepts observation.
 Precepts-your life goes in that way automatically.
 That is precepts observation.
-So if you think the precepts is some particular rules which was set by Buddha, that is wrong understanding.
-Precepts is the way of life recorded by tape recorder [laughs, laughter] or printed by film [laughs].
-That is precepts, you know.
-If you take a record someone-someone's speech, it will say something, you know, moment after moment.
+So, if you think the precepts are some particular rules which were set by Buddha, that is wrong understanding.
+Precepts is the way of life recorded by a tape recorder [laughs, laughter] or printed on film [laughs].
+That is precepts.
+If you take a recording of someone's speech, it will say something moment after moment.
 That is precepts.

-So if you say, "Printed," you know, "[film] negative is precepts," that is wrong understanding.
+So, if you say, "Printed, a movie, it's precepts," that is wrong understanding.
 "Recorded voice is precepts."
 That is wrong understanding.
 What I am saying, what I am doing, whatever it is [laughs], that is precepts.
-So as a Buddhist, it is quite natural for them to observe-to respect Buddha or take refuge in Buddha and dharma and his sangha.
+So as a Buddhist, it is quite natural for us to observe-to respect Buddha, or take refuge in Buddha and dharma and his sangha.
 In this way, precepts should be observed.
-In other word, it is sincere effort to-effort to make your life meaningful.
+In other words, it is sincere effort to make your life meaningful.
 This is precepts observation in its true sense.